nimblehq/android-templates/sample-xml/README.md

-# Sample XML
+# Android XML Sample

-- Our sample project with XML UI implementation
+A sample project generated from our template using XML layouts

 ## Setup